josueisaihs/drones/README.md

 ./manage.py create_data --all
 ```
 (optional) Added custom commands to add and remove data for testing the app.
-The options of the create command are:
+The create command options are:
 ```sh
 ./manage.py create_data [--all] [--drone] [--medications] [--package]
 optional arguments: